email-charter/email-charter.github.io/index.md

 title: Email Charter
 ---
 # The Problem
 #### Everybody can suffer from 'email overload'.
-To prevent that, we have the Email Charter.
-Feel free to [add it to your email signature](#add-to-email-signature).
+To prevent that, the Email Charter provides some emailing guidance.
+Feel free to [add the Email Charter to your email signature](#add-to-email-signature).

 ---